The Tangent of Sara’s Sewing Spiders

 I’m rejoining the tale much later, with a lot more of them pesky legends under my belt and fully dried out on the page.
 In fact it were downright routine, like cracking eggs in your mouth and letting the desert heat cook them while you walk.
 (I stand by that as the greatest breakfast in the West not made by my sweet, well-dressed, departed mother.
 You need a quick meal like that if you’re going to keep up with the tumblewheats.)

 This time I were in a forest full of redwoods, taller than Bunyan on stilts.
 It were raining, making it much easier to track my target as I could hear him stomping through all them puddles on his overgrown peg leg.
 I were still a little wobbly as I hadn’t transitioned fully away from my sea legs river legs.
 Let me explain that:

 In reaching that forest I had to book passage on a nice boat.
 It weren’t too big… room for maybe fifteen other passengers.
 On the deck of this boat I noticed the water were moving awful fast.
 I were under the impression I were crossing one of the West’s countless oceans, but the only time I’d seen water move like that were in the rapids.
-So I went back in the boat, down to the dinner table where a few people were nursing drinks, and asked them which kind of water we were riding.
+So I went back in the boat, down to the dinner table where a few people were nursing drinks, and asked them which kind of water we rode.

 “It’s a river,” a woman said.

 “What?
 Your mind’s done gone and salted over,” an old man said.
 “This here’s a sea.”